tahowallet/extension/README.md

 - run `yarn run generate:validators`
 - import it in your code and happy validating :)

-This setup is necessary so we don't need to include `unsafe-eval` in the CSP policy.
+This setup is necessary, so we don't need to include `unsafe-eval` in the CSP policy.

 #### Required Software